Frank Wayne Marsh

-Frank Wayne Marsh (born June 19, 1940 in La Grande, Oregon), is a former professional American football defensive back in the American Football League for the San Diego Chargers.
-He competed in track at Oregon State University.
+Frank Wayne Marsh (born June 19, 1940), is an American former professional football player who was a defensive back for the San Diego Chargers of the American Football League (AFL).
+He played college football for the Oregon State Beavers.
+He also competed in track at Oregon State University.

 Early years

-Marsh attended Wallowa High School, where he practiced track and football.
+Born in La Grande, Oregon, Marsh attended Wallowa High School, where he practiced track and football.
 He played as a halfback in football.

-He accepted a track scholarship from Oregon State, where he ran in the sprint medley relay and the high hurdles.
+He accepted a track scholarship from Oregon State University, where he ran in the sprint medley relay and the high hurdles.

 Professional career

 Dallas Cowboys

 On June 27, 1963, he was signed as an undrafted free agent by the Dallas Cowboys to be tried at offensive end, although he didn't play college football.
 He was released before the season started on July 18.

 Detroit Lions

 In 1966, he was signed as a free agent by the Detroit Lions to play defensive back.
 He was cut on August 25 and later signed to the practice squad.
 He was released on September 5, 1967.